A Stronger Impossibility for Fully Online Matching: Introduction

 \section{Introduction}

-In the \emph{fully online matching} model due to Huang et al.~\cite{HuangKangEtAl2020a}, the vertices of an unweighted graph $G=(V,E)$ arrive online over time.
+In the \emph{fully online matching} model due to Huang et al.~\cite{HuangKangEtAl2020a}, the vertices of an undirected graph $G=(V,E)$ arrive over time.
 Every vertex has a deadline at which it \emph{departs}.
-At any time, only the subgraph of $G$ induced by the vertices that have already arrived is known.
-An online algorithm can (possibly randomly) match two adjacent vertices of the subgraph if both of them have neither been matched nor departed.
+At any time, two adjacent vertices can be matched if both of them have arrived, neither of them has departed, and neither of them has been previously matched.
+An \emph{online} algorithm may base its decisions only on the subgraph of $G$ induced by the vertices that have already arrived, the deadlines of these vertices, and, in the case of a randomized algorithm, random bits.

-This model extends the classic model due to Karp, Vazirani, and Vazirani~\cite{KarpVaziraniEtAl1990} in which $G$ is bipartite, initially all vertices from one side arrive, and then the vertices from the other side arrive.
-The vertices from the former side only depart at the very end, and the vertices from the latter side depart even before the next vertex from that side arrives, i.e., they must be matched either upon arrival or never.
+The classic model due to Karp, Vazirani, and Vazirani~\cite{KarpVaziraniEtAl1990} is a special case.
+Here, additionally, $G$ is bipartite, initially all vertices from one side arrive, and then the vertices from the other side arrive.
+The vertices from the former side only depart at the very end.
+The vertices from the latter side depart even before the next vertex from that side arrives, or, equivalently, they must be matched either upon arrival or never.
 The classic model and its variants have been extensively studied prior to the work of Huang et al.~\cite{HuangKangEtAl2020a} and have many applications, e.g., in online advertising~\cite{Mehta2013}.
 However, a scenario not addressed by these models is, e.g., that of ride-sharing platforms in which customers and compatible drivers have to be matched, but both customers and drivers enter and leave the system at arbitrary times.
 This aspect is addressed by the fully online model.